Kristien Hemmerechts: Life

-In 1981 Hemmerechts gave birth to a daughter, named Katherine.
-Two sons followed shortly after that, but both boys died from Sudden infant death syndrome (SIDS).
+Hemmerechts studied Germanic philology at the Katholieke Universiteit Brussel (KUB) and the Katholieke Universiteit Leuven (KUL).
+Afterwards, she studied literary science in Amsterdam for a year.
+She married her first husband in 1978.

 In 1986 she was granted a PhD for her dissertation A Plausible Story and a Plausible Way of Telling It: A structuralist analysis of Jean Rhys's novels.

 In 1987 she divorced her husband.
-A year later she met the Flemish writer and poet Herman de Coninck with whom she lived in Berchem, Antwerp.
-In 1992 they got married.
-Five years later, in 1997, Herman de Coninck died from a heart failure in Lisbon, Portugal.
-Hemmerechts reported about this loss in the biographical Taal Zonder Mij (1998) which also contains some analyses of de Coninck's poetry.
+In 1992 she married the Flemish writer and poet Herman de Coninck.
+In 1997 he died from heart failure in Lisbon, Portugal.
+Hemmerechts wrote about his death in Taal Zonder Mij (1998).

-In 2007, Kristien Hemmerechts married Bart Castelein, with whom she has had a relationship since 1999.
-Until this day they haven't lived together, deciding for separate homes.
+In 2007 Hemmerechts married Bart Castelein.

-Hemmerechts currently is a professor in English literature at the Katholieke Universiteit Brussel (KUB), and an instructor of Creative Writing at the Herman Teirlinck Instituut in Antwerp.
+Hemmerechts is a professor of English literature at the Katholieke Universiteit Brussel (KUB), and an instructor of Creative Writing at the Herman Teirlinck Instituut in Antwerp.

 Work

-Kristien Hemmerechts published her debut in 1986 with the collection First Fictions, Introduction 9 which was written in English.
+Hemmerechts published her first book in 1986, the collection First Fictions, Introduction 9 which was written in English.
 Her first novel Een Zuil van Zout was published in 1987.
 It received the Prijs van de provincie Brabant.
-In 1990 she received the prestigious Vlaamse driejaarlijkse Staatsprijs voor proza.
-A recurring theme in Hemmerechts' work is man's incapability to give direction in life.
-Characters are faced with the incapability of communicating with others which leads to the inability of creating meaningful human relationships.
-Causes are to be sought in feelings of estrangement from the world and the self, loneliness and guilt.

-In a lot of her work, Hemmerechts depicts sexuality from a female point of view.
-Explicit scenes are the foundation of accusations that say Kristien Hemmerechts deliberately wants to provoke her readers.
-Her style is a distant one that registers accounts and thought.
-She shows rather than participates as a narrator in her story lines.
+In 1990 she received the Vlaamse driejaarlijkse Staatsprijs voor proza.